The Library Digital Privacy Pledge of 2015

 We focus on HTTPS as a first step because of its timeliness.
-The Let’s Encrypt initiative of the Electronic Frontier Foundation is launching a new certificate infrastructure that will remove much of the cost and technical difficulty involved in the implementation of HTTPS; a public beta launched in December of 2015.
+The Let’s Encrypt initiative of the Electronic Frontier Foundation will soon launch a new certificate infrastructure that will remove much of the cost and technical difficulty involved in the implementation of HTTPS, with general availability scheduled for Q4 2015.
 Due to a heightened concern about digital surveillance, many prominent internet companies, such as Google, Twitter, and Facebook, have moved their services exclusively to HTTPS rather than relying on unencrypted HTTP connections.
 The White House has issued a directive that all government websites must move their services to HTTPS by the end of 2016.
 We believe that libraries must also make this change, lest they be viewed as technology and privacy laggards, and dishonor their proud history of protecting reader privacy.

 The 3rd article of the American Library Association Code of Ethics sets a broad objective:

 We protect each library user’s right to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired or transmitted.